 - Add the cranberries or raisins.
 You can add them during the last 5 minutes, but I like to add it when I take it out of the oven.
 Why?
 Because too much baking and they dry out and harden, and sometimes get bitter, especially raisins.

-- Let it cool, moving it around at first so it doesn’t clump too much.
+- Let the granola cool completely, moving it around at first so it doesn’t clump too much.

-- Store in jars with tight lids or in the freezer.
+- Store in jars with tight lids or an airtight container at room temperature, in the fridge or freezer.

 - Serve with fresh fruit, milk and more maple syrup if you want.